ypkdani00/docker-on-synology-arm64/README.md

 in the column **STATUS** you need to wait **UP X minutes**, normally it take 2-3min before the docker container be completelly up.

-With a web browser go to the address **https://your-local-ip:8123**

 **DONE**